VHS: V-Lite

 In the late 1990s, there was a disposable promotional variation of the VHS format called V-Lite.
 It was a cassette constructed largely with polystyrene, with only the rotating components like the tape reels being of hard plastic with glued casings without standard features like a protective cover for the exposed tape.
 Its purpose was to be as lightweight as possible for minimized mass delivery costs for the purpose of a media company's promotional campaign and intended for only a few viewings with a runtime of typically 2 to 3 minutes.
-One such production so promoted was the A&E Network's 2000 adaptation of The Great Gatsby.
+One such production so promoted was the A&E's 2000 adaptation of The Great Gatsby.
 The format arose concurrently and then rendered obsolete, with the rise of the DVD video format which eventually supplanted VHS, being lighter and less expensive still to mass-distribute, while video streaming would later supplant the use of physical media for video promotion altogether.